alexiswirth/LCD-TemperatureSensor/README.md

 # LCD+TemperatureSensor
 Using with Arduino

-How use the file KYTCAT.io ?
+How use the file KYTCAT.ino ?

 Clone or download the file.